-- When Original Medicare is the primary payer, Medicare processes your claim first.
-In most cases, your claim will be coordinated automatically and we will then provide secondary benefits for covered charges.
+- When we are the primary payer, we process the claim first. - When Original Medicare is the primary payer, Medicare processes your claim first.
+In most cases, your claims will be coordinated automatically and we will then provide secondary benefits for covered charges.
 You will not need to do anything.
-To find out if you need to do something to file your claim, call us at 1-800/638-6589 or 301/984-1440 (for TDD, use 301/984-4155) or at our website at www.SambaPlans.com. - When we are the primary payer, we process the claim first.
+To find out if you need to do something to file your claim, call us at 1-800/638-6589 or 301/984-1440 (for TDD, use 301/984-4155) or at our Web site at www.sambaPlans.com.

-We waive some costs if the Original Medicare Plan is your primary payer -We will waive some out-of-pocket costs as follows:
+We waive some costs if the Original Medicare Plan is your primary payer - We will waive some out-of-pocket costs as follows: